We all envy the members of the Healthy Club.

 Related: 7 Ways to Get Motivated to Exercise

-7. Healthy people listen to and embrace their body.
+7. Healthy people listen to and embrace their bodies.

 8. They occasionally treat themselves.